 Glooskap is now living in a Norse-like Asa-heim; but there is to come a day when the arrows will be ready, and he will go forth and slay all the wicked.
 Malsum the Wolf, his twin brother, the typical colossal type of all Evil, will come to life, with all the giant cannibals, witches, and wild devils slain of old; but the champion will gird on his magic belt, and the arrows will fly in a rain as at Ragnarok: the hero will come sailing in his wonderful canoe, which expands to hold an army.
-Thus it will be on with all things, in blood and death and fire.
+Thus it will be on

+"That day of wrath, that dreadful day, When heaven and earth shall pass away," with all things, in blood and death and fire.
 Then there will come the eternal happy hunting-grounds.

-"That day of wrath, that dreadful day,

-When heaven and earth shall pass away,"

-all things in blood and death and fire